 How our chocolate began

-It was here on the island of Malekula in Vanuatu that my interest in bean-to-bar chocolate really sparked... the fascinating way it grows, and how fermentation transforms the bean into the unique rich raw ingredient of chocolate...
+It was there, on the island of Malekula, that my interest in bean-to-bar chocolate began – I was fascinated by way cocoa trees grow, and how fermentation transforms the beans into the rich, raw ingredient of chocolate.

-Over my time living and working in the Solomons and in Vanuatu, I've grown to treasure the Islander culture and have developed some close relationships with a couple of growers in particular.
-We keep in touch most weeks on the phone and look forward to our annual trips to Vanuatu to catch up with the growers and their families.
-It's such a different climate and culture so close to Australia.
-Everytime I step off the tiny plane I take a deep breath of warm, humid, smoke-tainted air I feel a sense of 'home' (anyone who's been to Vanuatu / Solomon Islands will know what I'm talking about!).
+Over my time living and working in the Solomons and in Vanuatu, I've grown to treasure the Islander culture and have developed close relationships with some of the growers.
+Each time I arrive in Vanuatu and take a deep breath of the warm, humid, smoke-tainted air, I feel a sense of 'home'.

 We are proud of our chocolate – of its simple ingredients, direct trade origins, oh...and the taste!

 Luke Spencer - chocolate maker, agronomist